retainful/site/content/blog/7-sales-conversion-tools-for-shopify-and-woocommerce.md

 ---
-path: "/blog/7-conversion-tools-to-retain-ecommerce-customers-for-long"
+path: "/blog/7-sales-conversion-tools-for-shopify-and-woocommerce"
 date: "2019-03-10"
-title: "7 Conversion tools to retain eCommerce customers for long"
+title: "7 sales conversion tools for Shopify and WooCommerce"
 description: "Customer retention saves 5x times the cost of customer acquisition.
 The following list brings you with the top-rated retention tools for eCommerce stores.
 Start retaining your customers with exclusive discounting strategy and targeted email marketing."
 author: "Deepika"
 image: "https://raw.githubusercontent.com/retainful/site-images/master/7%20Conversion%20tools%20to%20retain%20eCommerce%20customers%20for%20long/7-conversion-tools-to-retain-ecommerce-customers-for-long.png"